Plan to cook your sweet potato ahead of time. See the Notes at the end of the recipe for options!

-- Preheat oven to 375 degrees F. Line a rimmed baking sheet with foil, then top with a baking rack.
+- Preheat oven to 375 degrees F. Line a rimmed baking sheet with foil.
 Spray with nonstick spray or wipe down with canola oil and a paper towel.
 Set aside.

 - Mix all ingredients well in a medium bowl with clean hands.
 Start with 1/4 cup cornmeal and add more as needed to create a mixture that holds together in a ball shape.
 They will be sticky.

 - Form into golf ball size balls and place onto the prepared baking rack.

 - Bake for 22-25 minutes or until cooked through and starting to brown.

 - Drain on a paper towel lined plate if desired.
 Serve with Marinara Sauce, Cauliflower Cheese Sauce, ketchup, or another favorite sauce.